 Beginning Band students are taught instrument care, proper posture, and tone production.
 In addition, students build upon their previous music skills including rhythm, melody, harmony, and phrasing.
 Beginning students may choose to play flute, oboe, clarinet, saxophone, trumpet, French horn, trombone, baritone, and percussion.
-Percussion students concentrate on bells and snare snare skills as well as learning bass drum and cymbals.
+Percussion students concentrate on bells and snare drum skills as well as briefly working on bass drum and cymbal technique.
 Students meet three times for a half hour lesson and once as a band every two weeks.
 The Beginning Band performs two evening concerts per year, one in January and one in the spring.

 Advanced Band students continue to develop as young musicians.
 They meet once a week for a half hour lesson and once a week for a full band rehearsal.
 As opportunities present themselves, students may play in small group ensembles for special occasions such as the Enrichment Fair and Solo and Ensemble Festival.
 Concerts are in December and late April.